Ramon Alcaraz: World War II

 They were subsequently incarcerated in Malolos, Bulacan POW Camp.
 Alcaraz was shortly appointed as Head among the POW prisoners, and took care of his fellow POWs in that capacity but was likewise held accountable for any escape.
 Alcaraz immediately used the sense of humor.
-Despite of his disheartened state, Alcaraz befriended the Japanese and joked often flattered his enemy's ego by asking to recount their battle victories.
+Despite his disheartened state, Alcaraz befriended the Japanese and often flattered his enemy's ego by asking the Japanese to recount their battle victories.
 When new prisoners arrived with their hands tightly bound behind their back, Alcaraz would have Japanese soldiers untie them.
 Alcaraz felt responsible for keeping his fellow POWs alive and make their lives better the best way he could.
 It was during the many story-telling hours that his men enjoyed a respite from hard labor by just sitting and pretending to listen to the Japanese soldier's stories.

 At fall-in formations and other ceremonies, where POWs were required to hail "Banzai."
 Alcaraz would join in with his boisterous native version of "Bankay" (corpse), and the Japanese would roar with approval.
 By then, Alcaraz humor had become part and parcel of his escape plan, resulted in a less tortuous POW experience for his comrades compared with the unspeakable experiences the POWs endured at Camp O’Donnell.
 Notably, not a single death was registered at the Malolos POW camp.

-After four months, Alcaraz was released after undergoing months thru an intensive "rejuvenation program" on August 10, 1942.
+Alcaraz was released on August 10, 1942 after undergoing an intensive four-month "rejuvenation program".
 He was paroled and instructed to be re-trained to join the Bureau of Constabulary at the Torres High School in Gagalangin, Tondo.
 In September 1942, he graduated as a police officer and was told that his first assignment was at Lanao del Norte province in Mindanao.
-Alcaraz faked that he has malaria illness and was confined to a hospital in San Lazaro.
-This resulted that he would miss his transport ship to Mindanao which he was later reassigned to Bayombong, Nueva Vizcaya.
+Alcaraz faked that he had malaria and was confined to a hospital in San Lazaro.
+This ensured that he would miss his transport ship to Mindanao, so he was then reassigned to Bayombong, Nueva Vizcaya.

+After the end of the war and of his ordeal as a POW, Alcaraz rejoined the OSP.
+After the Philippines was given its independence from United States, all remaining OSP officers became the pioneering nucleus of the organizational structure of the Philippine Naval Patrol which later renamed into the Philippine Navy.

+Korean War service

+As Lieutenant (Senior Grade) and later Commander, Alcaraz also held significant naval commands during the Korean War, including being squadron skipper of one of the teems that regularly transported the Battalion Combat Teams of the Philippine Expeditionary Force to Korea (PEFTOK) to wherever they needed to go.